DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-26-requesting-references-after-offers-have-been-accepted.md

 ### Candidates

 We did usability testing with 8 participants who had already applied for teacher training.
-We asked them to use a redesigned journey which matched the new process.
+We asked them to use a redesigned journey which followed the new process.

 We found that: